Learning to See With Your Camera

 Street Photography – © Thomas Levine Photography All Rights Reserved

 Everyone loves to see what it’s like in other parts of the world.
-With the advent of digital and smart cameras, Street Photography has become very popular.
-The right image can tell a story.
+With the advent of digital and smart cameras, Street Photography has become very popular for any traveler who is looking to tell a story with their camera to share on social media, and/or for their own memories.

 The principals of composition apply whether you’re using a smart phone camera, DSLR, or a mirrorless camera.
 Creating a photograph is not the same as taking a picture.
 There’s different uses for photography, fine-art photography, journalism, and travel photography to name a few.